Creative Applications Due October 31

 Please review the frequently asked questions related to the Green Fund before beginning your application.

 The Green Fund was created to finance innovative ideas from students, faculty or staff which are designed to help Penn meet its sustainability goals, as outlined in its Climate Action Plan.
-The complete Green Fund application will be posted here soon.

 The maximum allocation for each award is $50,000.
 In an effort to replenish the fund and make future awards possible, prospective grant-seekers should note that projects generating financial savings to the University are expected to repay the award.
 The Green Fund is available to current students, faculty and staff at Penn.
 The Green Fund does not cover on-going costs or salaries.